-Difficulty Filling Job Vacancies Requiring Postsecondary CertificationsAugust 15, 2017 Oregon’s labor market remained relatively robust through the first half of 2017.
-Year to year, nonfarm payroll job growth moderated to about 2 percent in early 2017, compared with roughly 3 percent in the first part of 2016.
-Yet hiring demand has remained strong so far this year.
-Private employers reported the largest number of winter and spring vacancies – 50,505 and 62,625, respectively – since the Employment Department’s quarterly survey began in 2013.
-Statewide, the unemployment rate hit record lows (3.6%) going back to at least 1976, when comparable records began.
+Difficulty Filling Job Vacancies Requiring Postsecondary CertificationsApril 2, 2018 Oregon’s labor market remained relatively robust through 2017.
+Year to year, nonfarm payroll job growth moderated to 2.1 percent in 2017, compared with roughly 3.3 percent in 2016.
+Yet hiring demand has remained strong.
+Private employers reported the largest number of annual vacancies (60,700) since the Employment Department’s survey began in 2008.
+Statewide, the unemployment rate hit record lows (4.1%) going back to at least 1976, when comparable records began.

 Difficulty Finding Workers

-With unemployment near record lows and payrolls continuing to expand, difficulty filling job vacancies seems to be peaking for Oregon employers.
+With unemployment at record lows and payrolls continuing to expand, difficulty filling job vacancies seems to be peaking for Oregon employers.
 The share of job vacancies they reported as difficult to fill rose steadily each year, from 48 percent in 2013 to 64 percent in 2016.
-They also indicated about two out of three (65%) job openings were difficult to fill in the first half of 2017.
+They also indicated about two out of three (64%) job openings were difficult to fill in 2017.

 Challenges for Vacancies with Postsecondary Certifications

 While overall business difficulty filling vacancies has increased in a robust economic expansion, some vacancies pose an even greater challenge.
 Consistently higher shares of job openings requiring a postsecondary certification or associate degree have been difficult to fill since at least 2013.
-In the first half of 2017, eight out of 10 of vacancies with these educational requirements were identified as hard to fill.
+In 2017, about three-fourths of vacancies with these educational requirements were identified as hard to fill.
 What are these jobs, and what are their challenges?

 The number of difficult-to-fill job vacancies requiring a credential or certification beyond high school or an associate degree has remained a steady share (one-fifth) of all hard-to-fill job openings since 2013.
 While the share remains consistent, the number of difficult-to-fill job openings has grown over time.
-That means the number of challenging job vacancies with these educational requirements more than doubled, increasing from 3,200 in 2013 to 6,600 in the first half of 2017.
+That means the number of challenging job vacancies with these educational requirements more than doubled, increasing from 3,200 in 2013 to 7,600 in 2017.

 A handful of occupations consistently top the list.
 They represent a variety of jobs in the economy: electricians, registered nurses, nursing assistants, and truck drivers are among them.
 Massage therapists and firefighters are two other prominent occupations with difficult-to-fill vacancies and postsecondary education or associate degree requirements.
 They can show less consistently in the data than others due to circumstances such as self-employment or the timing and severity of wildfires.